-We consider all transforms $T^i_{\sheaf{K}}$, and not only $T^1_{\sheaf{K}}$ because this will turn out to be useful in the proof, which will be interleaved with the proof of the following other useful fact:
+We need to consider all the transforms $T^i_{\sheaf{K}}$, and not only $T^1_{\sheaf{K}}$ because this will turn out to be useful in the proof, which is interleaved with the proof of the following other useful fact:

 \begin{theorem}[Bounds for Betti numbers] Let $\Fq$ be a finite field of order $q$ and characteristic $p$, $\ell$ a prime distinct from $p$.
 Let $\sheaf{K}$ be an $\ell$-adic sheaf on $\Aa^1\times \Aa^1$ over $\Fq$ of the form